 In one study, French fries produced acrylamides when the cooking temperature reached 300-375 degrees Fahrenheit.
-Toasted bread was also studied, and it was found that lighter browned toast had significantly less acrylamides than darker toasted bread.
+The toasted bread was also studied, and it was found that lighter browned toast had significantly fewer acrylamides than darker toasted bread.
 (3)

 Sadly, researchers believe that 40% of the calories that make up the American diet contain acrylamide.

 We all know what happens when you overcook foods with a lot of sugar: the sugar caramelizes.
 This is an example of the sugar reaching a temperature where it can glycate and attach to asparagine.

 The best way to avoid this chemical toxin is to do the following:

 - Bake with low sugar-content ingredients and veggies.

 - Don’t over-toast or over-fry your foods; it’s best to avoid frying anything.